n64decomp/mk64/docs/basics/compiling.md

 ## Setup
 1. Extract the toolchain in the same folder as the repo (so merge the tools folder with the one who are in zip)
-2. Open a terminal (cmd or powershell) in the repo folder and run `"tools/mingw64/bin/make"`
+2. Open a terminal (cmd or powershell) in the repo folder and run `"tools/mingw64/bin/make"` (the ouput on terminal have issue so to get error and output you can use this command `"tools/mingw64/bin/make" > file.txt 2> error.txt`)
 3. Wait for the build to finish and Enjoy!

 # macOS